msjimc/RunningWindowsProgramsOnLinux/mint-21-3-mate.md

-# Mint 21.3 "Virginia" with Mate desktop
+# Mint 21.3 "Virginia" with the Mate desktop

 ## Starting point